-In short, a legal clerkship (also known as simply a clerkship, or legal internship) is an integral part of the recruitment process in Australia.
+In short, a legal clerkship (also known as simply a clerkship, or legal internship) is an integral part of recruitment in Australia.
 It’s a short period (three weeks in most states, but three months in others) where a law student works at a law firm – it serves as an extended interview for both parties.

 Even just one clerkship can give you a head start in your legal job hunting.